Meditation for Musicians: A Practical Guide

 What’s the point of this?
 I always associated meditation with David Lynch and the process of abstract ideation from some authentic internal place.
 While I have found that my own meditation practice is good for that, it also delivers other benefits that can apply to musicians broadly.

-Second, meditation gives me dedicated quiet time, which is sometimes more important than opening my brain up to new insights or ideas.
+Second, meditation gives me dedicated quiet time, which is perhaps even more important than opening my brain up to new insights or ideas.
 Quiet is a precious commodity when you deal so intimately and constantly with sound.

 Lastly, the aspect of internalized singing acts as a reset button for my inner voice.
 The nonverbal nature of this musical mantra helps to drown out the rushing torrents of thoughts, carrying them away with a sweeping crescendo.